News

 In today’s meeting of the NC Environmental Management Commission, the Water Quality Committee restored important scientific information to two reports on riparian buffers and Solar Bees in Jordan Lake.

-On Monday, our Upper Neuse Riverkeeper and the NC Sierra Club sent 11751439_10153196809649580_6428679288427623744_nletter to the NC Environmental Management Commission urging them to restore important language to a state report on riparian buffers.
+On Monday, our Upper Neuse Riverkeeper and the NC Sierra Club sent a letter to the NC Environmental Management Commission urging them to restore important language to a state report on riparian buffers.
 As previously reported in the News and Observer, the McCrory appointed administration at the NC Department of Environmental Quality (NC DEQ) edited reports to remove scientific based fact and, in this instance, downplay the importance of protecting riparian buffers.

 Today, the Water Quality Committee voted to reject DEQ’s rewritten version of the riparian buffer report, and instead submit to the NC General Assembly an earlier March 10 version, which includes important information on the benefits of riparian buffers.
 The Committee also added language to emphasize the importance of protecting tree-lined buffers along both perennial and intermittent streams.
 Intermittent streams, are waterways that have water in them only part of the year, but are critical for the protection of clean water downstream.